simplex-chat/simplexmq/protocol/overview.md

 - To some extent, users trust their contacts and the servers they chose that the users send messages to.
 The client applications could further improve user trust to the servers chosen by their contacts by supporting either the list of servers that are “allowed to send to” or “prohibited to send to” (e.g., known trusted or compromised servers, certain IP ranges, server geographical locations etc.).

-If users use the free servers deployed by the volunteers, there is a risk that the server code can maliciously record all queues and messages (even though encrypted) sent via the same transport connection and to gain a partial knowledge of the user’s communications graph and other meta-data.
+The servers can maliciously or for any other reason record queues and messages (even though encrypted) sent via the same transport connection to gain a partial knowledge of the user’s contacts graph and other meta-data.
 User clients can mitigate it by using some overlay network that protects the privacy of TCP connections, e.g., Tor, and by sending noise traffic between the end users.

+ABOVE IS CORRECTED BASED ON THE COMMENT: This risk is not unique to volunteers and indeed would not be a difficult request to make in a pen register from law enforcement.

 The servers authorize users to access (send/receive/etc.) their message queues via a digital signature of transmissions using a unique key pair different for each queue sender and recipient, so no information that is required for the server to authorize users allows to aggregate user communications across multiple queues.